TamimEhsan/interview-questions-bangladesh/CONTRIBUTING.md

 ## Before submitting the pull request

-Check if all the formatting is correct.
+1. Check if all the formatting is correct.
+1. Build and run the site locally to check if changes are correct.
+Check `README.md` to find how to run locally.